 1) Do a trial pair!
 Buy a cheap pair of pantyhose at the dollar store (or use an old pair of stockings) to practise on.
 It is very likely there will be some areas on your machine that will snag the fabric.
 Make note of these areas.

+2) Thread your machine with a thread that is the same colour as your stockings.
+Now tape over the areas of your machine that snag the material with scotch tape.
 3) Turn your stockings inside out and iron a crease where you would like your line to be.
 Use the coolest setting on your iron so you don't melt the material.

 4) Set your machine to the zig-zag stitch.
 I used a width of about 2.5 and a length of 2.